-Georgia Pharmacist Error Attorney
+Georgia Pharmacist Error Attorneys

 Every day, patients nationwide put a lot trust in pharmacists to fill our prescriptions correctly.
 But, medication errors are major issue in this country.
 Each year, about 400,000 Americans are injured by medication errors.